 Yes.
 Applicants are encouraged to seek other financial support.
-We do ask that you tell us about proposals to other funding sources under item 4 of the Supplementary Cover Sheet for NEH Grant Programs and a history of support as Attachment 6, so that we can better understand the project's financial picture.
-Overlapping project costs between two or more applications for federal funding and/or approved federal award budgets is not permitted.
+We do ask that you tell us about proposals to other funding sources under item 4 of the Supplementary Cover Sheet for NEH Grant Programs and a history of support as Attachment 6 (see Section D2. in the NOFO), so that we can better understand the project's financial picture.
+Overlapping project costs between two or more applications for federal funding and/or approved federal award budgets are not permitted.